 Historic Recordings

-We’ve compiled a few of our favorite historic recordings of soloists and orchestras for you to enjoy!
+We’ve compiled a few historic recordings for you to enjoy…

 William Kincaid (solo flutist in the Philadelphia Orchestra from 1921-1960) performs the Griffes Poem with the Philadelphia Orchestra, conducted by Eugene Ormandy, in 1952.

-Flutist Marcel Moyse of France performs the 1st movement of Jacques Ibert’s Concerto for Flute, which was composed for him in 1934.
+Marcel Moyse performs the 1st movement of Jacques Ibert’s Concerto for Flute, which was composed for him in 1934.

 Conductor Charles Munch was music director of the Boston Symphony Orchestra from 1949 until 1962, and was noted for his performances of French symphonic repertoire.
 Here, he leads the BSO in “Danse Generale,” from Maurice Ravel’s “Daphnis et Chloe,” Suite No. 2.